MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Individual VMs do not provide high availability, zone or geo-redundancy.
 - Individual VMs are not automatically updated once deployed.
+- Services running inside a VM need special treatment and additional tooling to be deployed and configured via Infra-as-Code.

 ### Design Recommendations